cordova-rtc/cordova-plugin-iosrtc/docs/Building.md

 # Building

 An iOS Cordova application including the *cordova-plugin-iosrtc* plugin can be built using the [cordova-cli](https://cordova.apache.org/docs/en/edge/guide_cli_index.md.html#The%20Command-Line%20Interface) or Xcode.

-We've published [this "hook"](../extra/hooks/iosrtc-swift-support.js) to automate the the fixes in both generated projects.
-You should follow these steps:
+The plugin provides a ["hook"](../extra/hooks/iosrtc-swift-support.js) to automate required modifications in both *cordova-cli* and Xcode generated projects.
+These steps must be followed:

-- Put it under "hooks/" folder (or wherever you prefer) and give it execute permission:
+* Put the hook script under the "hooks/" folder of your Cordova project (or wherever you prefer) and give it execute permission:
 ```bash
 $ chmod +x hooks/iosrtc-swift-support.js
 ```
-- Add these lines to you "config.xml" file:
+* Add these lines to you "config.xml" file:
 ```xml
 <platform name="ios">
 	<hook type="after_platform_add" src="hooks/iosrtc-swift-support.js" />
 </platform>
 ```
-- Make sure you have the NPM [xcode](https://www.npmjs.com/package/xcode) package installed (locally or globally):
+* Make sure you have the NPM [xcode](https://www.npmjs.com/package/xcode) package installed (locally or globally):
 ```bash
 $ npm install -g xcode
 ```
-- Remove the iOS platform and add it again:
+* Remove the iOS platform and add it again:
 ```bash
 $ cordova platform remove ios
 $ cordova platform add ios
 ```
-- You have two options right now:
+* You have two options right now:
- - Open the Xcode project and compile your application.
+  * Open the Xcode project and compile your application.
- - Build the application as usual using the Cordova CLI:
+  * Build the application as usual using the Cordova CLI:
 ```bash
 $ cordova build ios
 ```

-*NOTE:* Xcode >= 7.0 is required due to the use of Swift 2.0.

 ## Bridging Header